Nahuel92/code-challenges/loan-ledger/README.md

 - Java 17.
 - **(Optional)** Gradle.
 The project is bundled with a Gradle wrapper ready to use (the commands described by this guide use the bundled Gradle wrapper).
-- Internet connection (to dowload dependencies).
+- Internet connection (to download dependencies).

 ### Available CLI Commands